 Maven interview questions

-Following is a list of some problems which we face while developing a project when Maven is not used: –
+- 2) What are some problems which we face while the development of a project when Maven is not used?

 - Addition of set of jars in each project: when struts, spring, hibernate frameworks are used then a set of jar files needs to be added in each project.
 All the dependencies of jars should also be included.